Third Offense OWI in Wisconsin

 No. Jail time is mandatory if convicted, but OWI treatment court programs in some counties may reduce the sentence.
 Minimum jail time is 45 days.

-For a third OWI conviction, your license will be revoked for 2 to 3 years.
+For a third OWI conviction, your license will be revoked for a minimum of 24 months to a maximum of 3 years.
 You must wait at least 45 days before applying for an occupational license.

 Yes.
 Fines double, triple, or quadruple if your BAC was .17 or higher.
 Total fines and costs can exceed $10,000 when including fees, IID costs, and increased insurance rates.